-- 1) The mechanical key system installed at SCCD is Stanley Security System's BEST Interchangeable Core (IC).
+- The mechanical key system installed at SCCD is Stanley Security System's BEST Interchangeable Core (IC).
 No substitutions allowed.
 Contact campus locksmith for keying on all projects. - Locksets: ANSI A156.2, Series 4000, Grade 1 UL Listed, Extra Heavy-Duty cylindrical type. - Interchangeable core 7-pin: District is moving to COREMAXTM Patented Keying System. - Series: 9K. - Lever Style: 15D.

-Lockset Finish:

-- Fairfield Campus Exterior Finish: US10B (613) Dark Oxidized Satin Bronze, Oil Rubbed. - Vacaville/Vallejo Exterior Finish: US26 A M (626 A M) Satin Chrome plated with UltraShield antimicrobial Finish. - All Interior Finish: US26 A M (626 A M) Satin Chrome plated with UltraShield antimicrobial Finish.
+- Lockset Finish: - Fairfield Campus Exterior Finish: US10B (613) Dark Oxidized Satin Bronze, Oil Rubbed - Vacaville/Vallejo Exterior Finish: US26 A M (626 A M) Satin Chrome plated with UltraShield antimicrobial Finish. - All Interior Finish: US26 A M (626 A M) Satin Chrome plated with UltraShield antimicrobial Finish. - Keys: - Best Standard 7-pin, District is moving COREMAXTM Patented Keying System. - o All new keys will be given to the College's Locksmith in the form of blanks.
+No exceptions. - Implementation: - All permanent cylinders and keys are to be furnished directly to the College's Locksmith for keying. - Specify the use of construction cores and keys for doors requiring locking during construction.

-Keys:

-- o Best Standard 7-pin, District is moving COREMAX[TM] Patented Keying System. - All keys must be stamped by manufacturer "DO NOT DUPLICATE."

-• Implementation:

-- All permanent cylinders and keys are to be furnished directly to the College's Chief Engineer for keying. - Specify the use of construction cores and keys for doors requiring locking during construction.
 Construction control and operating keys and cores are not part of permanent keying system or furnished on same keyway (or key section) as permanent keying system.
-Remove temporary inserts immediately prior to SCCD occupancy and return to Stanley/BEST. - Warranty: 7 years. - 2) Electronic Control Access System including Keypads, Proximity Cards etc. see District Standard for Electronic Safety and Security.

-3) Electrified Locking:

-- All electronically access controlled doors require electrified locksets. - Depending on application this may require a door core and an electric transfer hinge, or an electric transfer door loop for door-mounted locksets or exit devices. - If a door core is performed on a rated opening in the field the work should be performed by a NRTL-certified contractor so that the opening may be re-labeled in the field.
-(NRTL = Nationally Recognized Testing Laboratory such as UL or Intertek). - Lockset per this Standard shown in item #1. - Coordinate lockset requirements with District Standard for Electronic Safety and Security.
+Remove temporary inserts immediately prior to SCCD occupancy and return to Stanley/BEST. - Warranty: 7 years. - Electronic Control Access System including Keypads, Proximity Cards etc. see District Standard for Electronic Safety and Security. - 3) Electrified Locking: - All electronically access controlled doors require electrified locksets. - Depending on application this may require a door core and an electric transfer hinge, or an electric transfer door loop for door-mounted locksets or exit devices. - If a door core is performed on a rated opening in the field the work should be performed by a NRTL-certified contractor so that the opening may be re-labeled in the field.
+(NRTL = Nationally Recognized Testing Laboratory such as UL or Intertek). - o Lockset per this Standard shown in item #1. - Coordinate lockset requirements with District Standard for Electronic Safety and Security. - Request-To-Exit (REX): - Electrified door locks and exit devices must be ordered with a request-to-exit(REX) microswitch in the door lock. - At pairs of doors, each door lock or exit device requires this integral request-to-exit (REX) microswitch and electric transfer hinge - even if only one of the two door leafs will be powered and operated by the Electronic Access Control System (EACS). - REX does not control nor operate the door lock in any way it only shunts (temporarily disables) the "door forced" alarm in the access control system when someone exits through the door.

-Request-To-Exit (REX):

-- Electrified door locks and exit devices must be ordered with a request-to-exit (REX) microswitch in the door lock. - At pairs of doors, each door lock or exit device requires this integral request-to-exit (REX) microswitch and electric transfer hinge - even if only one of the two door leafs will be powered and operated by the Electronic Access Control System (EACS). - REX does not control nor operate the door lock in any way it only shunts (temporarily disables) the "door forced" alarm in the access control system when someone exits through the door.
 All doors have free egress in the egress direction with no special effort or knowledge required.